lucari94/nova-italian-picker/README.md

-Laravel Nova French Datepicker
+Laravel Nova Italian Datepicker
 ===============================

 ## Description

-This package is a basic integration of a french datepicker for Laravel Nova (using flatpickr).
+This package is a basic integration of a italian datepicker for Laravel Nova (using flatpickr).

 ## Installation